-With a subtle, buttery flavor, macadamia nuts are tree nuts popularly used in baking and desserts.
-Boasting a variety of health benefits as well, these nuts are a useful addition to your pantry, even beyond macadamia nut cookies.
+With a subtle buttery flavor, macadamia nuts are tree nuts popularly used in baking and desserts.
+Boasting a variety of health benefits, these nuts are a valuable addition to your pantry, even beyond macadamia nut cookies.

 Macadamia nuts make a great snack on their own or as an addition to baked goods.
-If you purchased a container of them for a batch of cookies a few months or years ago, you may find yourself wondering if they are still good to use or if they have gone bad.
+If you purchased a container of them for a batch of cookies a few months or years ago, you might wonder if they are still good to use or if they have gone bad.

 Nutritional Value Of Macadamia Nuts